latex3/tagging-project/documentation/prototype-usage-instructions.md

 abc
 \end{document}
 ```
-The first four keys in the example set important document metadata,
+The first three keys in the example set important document metadata,
-like the language, the requested PDF version and the standards the
+like the language and the standards the
 document should comply with.

-Tagging is then enabled by loading various modules through the
-`testphase` key.
+By default the PDF version will be set to 2.0.
+The `pdfversion` key can be used to change this.

-- The `latest` key loads all modules that we think are sensible.
-This is the recommended
-  value, it will load new modules automatically once they are added.
+Tagging is then enabled through the `tagging` key.
+It will load all modules with tagging support code that we think are currently sensible and will load new modules automatically once they are added.

-It is possible to load only individual modules
-- The `phase-III` module activates tagging and loads support for most
-  standard document elements like paragraphs, lists, sectioning, table
-  of contents, graphics, floats, links and more.
-You should always use
-  this key first.
-- The `title` module redefines the `\title`, `\author`
-  and `\maketitle` command to make them tagging aware.
-It also takes
-  care that the title and author are added to the XMP metadata.

-- The `table` module adds tagging support to tables like `tabular`,
-  `tabularx`, `tabulary` and `longtable`.
--  The `math` module enables basic tagging of equations.
-- Finally, the `firstaid` module contains small fixes of
-  external packages to make them compatible with the tagging code, e.g.,
-  it fixes clashes with the `cleveref` and the `booktabs`
-  packages.
+The value `on` will then enable tagging.
+The value `off` will disable it.

+The `tagging-setup` key allows to configure the tagging.
+It accepts all keys that can also be used in `\tagpdfsetup`.
+The value `math/setup=mathml-SE` shown in the prototype is explained below.

+It is still possible to load some or all modules and to activate tagging with the `testphase` key, which takes a list of values like `latest`, `phase-III`, `math`, `table` or `firstaid`, but this is no longer recommended.

 ## Handling graphics in the document